Ericsson/codechecker/docs/analyzer/user_guide.md

                         'collect' and 'analyze' phases.
 In this mode, the extra files created by 'collect' are cleaned up after the analysis.
+  --ctu-retain          Perform Cross Translation Unit (CTU) analysis, both
+                        'collect' and 'analyze' phases.
+After doing so, the extra files created by 'collect' are retained after the analysis and not removed.
   --ctu-collect         Perform the first, 'collect' phase of Cross-TU
                         analysis.
 This phase generates extra files needed by CTU analysis, and puts them into '<OUTPUT_DIR>/ctu-